You need to see DPS gear in action. Get a live demo with our engineers.

 The HMI displays this information in an easy to understand graphics form.
 It archives the data received.
 It transmits alarms and permits operator control as required.

-A SCADA network consists of one or more HMIs - also called Master Terminal Units (MTUs).
+A SCADA network consists of one or more HMI - also called Master Station.
 These are utilized by staff to monitor and control a large number of Remote Terminal Units (RTUs).
-The MTU is often a computing platform, like a PC, which runs SCADA software.
+The HMI is often a computing platform, like a PC, which runs remote SCADA software.
 The RTUs are most likely small dedicated devices that are hardened for outdoor use and industrial environments.

-These functions are performed by several kinds of SCADA components:
+These functions are performed by several kinds of SCADA system components:

 Your HMI software should display information in the most useful way.
 This allows your human staff to oversee operations.
 Your master should also regulate your managed systems.

 The following are some HMI essentials:

 Flexible and programmable response to sensor inputs.

 Look for a system that provides easy tools for programming soft alarms.
 Soft alarms report complex events that track combinations of sensor inputs and date/time statements.
 Soft controls (programmed control responses to sensor inputs).